-We know the average child doesn't like to eat their vegetables, but we've still put them all here.
-They do look very tasty.
+We know a lot of children don't like to eat their vegetables, but we've still put them all here.
+They do look very tasty!

 The asparagus spears that you buy in the shops are the new shoots of a type of plant.
 They are eaten as a vegetable, and can be cooked in a variety of ways.
 They are usually eaten alone as a side dish rather than mixed into something else like a stew.